 An organizational security policy is a set of rules, practices, and procedures imposed by an organization to address its security needs.
-This section identifies the organizational security policies applicable to the Intrusion Detection System Scanner Protection Profile.
+This section identifies the organizational security policies applicable to the Intrusion Detection System System Protection Profile.

-- P.DETECT Static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System must be collected. - P.MANAGE The TOE shall only be managed by authorized users. - P.ACCESS All data collected by the TOE shall only be used for authorized purposes. - P.ACCACT Users of the TOE shall be accountable for their actions within the IDS. - P.INTGTY Data collected by the TOE shall be protected from modification. - P. PROTCT The TOE shall be protected from unauthorized accesses and disruptions of collection activities.
+P.DETECT Static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System or events that are indicative of inappropriate activity that may have resulted from misuse, access, or malicious activity of IT System assets must be collected.

+P.ANALYZ Analytical processes and information to derive conclusions about intrusions (past, present, or future) must be applied to IDS data and appropriate response actions taken.

+P.MANAGE The TOE shall only be managed by authorized users.

+P.ACCESS All data collected and produced by the TOE shall only be used for authorized purposes.

+P.ACCACT Users of the TOE shall be accountable for their actions within the IDS.

+P.INTGTY Data collected and produced by the TOE shall be protected from modification.

+P. PROTCT The TOE shall be protected from unauthorized accesses and disruptions of TOE data and functions.